 August#

 Weather: Scorching.
-28-40°C. Possible heat waves.
-Crowds: Peak (early August) then drops Best for: Not recommended unless necessary
+28-40°C. Heat waves are real.
+Crowds: Peak early on, then drops.
+Best for: Honestly?
+Not recommended unless your schedule demands it.

 September#

 Weather: Warm, comfortable.
-23-29°C. Crowds: Decreasing from peak Prices: Still high, starting to drop Best for: Perfect balance of weather and crowds
+23-29°C. Crowds: Thinning from the peak.
+Prices: Still highish, starting to drop.
+Best for: The perfect balance.

 October#

 Weather: Mild and pleasant.
 18-24°C. Some rain possible.
-Crowds: Low to moderate Prices: Dropping Best for: Excellent shoulder season
+Crowds: Low to moderate.
+Prices: Dropping nicely.
+Best for: Excellent shoulder season.

-Another excellent choice.
-Comfortable temperatures, fewer tourists, good prices.
-Some beach destinations close, but Athens is ideal.
+Another fantastic choice.
+Comfortable temperatures, noticeably fewer tourists, improving prices.
+Some beach destinations close down, but Athens itself is ideal.
+I’ve had some of my best Athens meals in October — restaurants are less frantic and more attentive.

 November#

-Rain becomes more frequent.
-Pack layers and an umbrella.
-Great for travelers who prefer indoor attractions and don’t need beaches.
+Rain becomes more regular — pack layers and an umbrella.
+But the upside is real: low prices, no queues, and a more local feel to the city.
+Great for travelers who prioritize indoor attractions and don’t need beaches.

 December#